Detecting and diagnosing prior and likelihood sensitivity with power-scaling: Case studies

-If we widen the prior on \(\sigma_f\) from \(\normal(0, 0.05)\) to \(\normal(0, 0.1)\), this alleviates the conflict such that it is no longer apparent in the predictions~(Figure~\ref{fig:motorcycle-adjust}) and plotting against the raw data indicates a good fit~(Figure~\ref{fig:motorcycle-data}).
-However, there remains sensitivity in the parameters, although it is lessened (Table~\ref{tab:motorcycle-adjust-sens}).
+As expected, there is prior sensitivity in the marginals (Table~\ref{tab:motorcycle-base-sens}).
+The prior and likelihood sensitivity for the parameters is high, which may be an indication of an issue, however it is difficult to determine based on the parameter marginals alone.
+Instead we follow up by plotting how the predictions are affected by power-scaling.
+As shown in Figure~\ref{fig:motorcycle-sense} (top), the predictions around 20~ms exhibit sensitivity to both prior and likelihood power-scaling.
+The prediction interval widens as the prior is strengthened (\(\alpha > 1\)), and narrows as it is weakened (\(\alpha < 1\)).
+Likelihood power-scaling has the opposite effect.
+This indicates potential prior-data conflict from an unintentionally informative prior.
+Widening the prior on \(\sigma_f\) from \(\normal(0, 0.05)\) to \(\normal(0, 0.1)\) alleviates the conflict such that it is no longer apparent in the predictions~(Figure~\ref{fig:motorcycle-sense}, bottom).
+Plotting the predictions with the raw data indicates a good fit (Figure~\ref{fig:motorcycle-data}).
+However, there remains sensitivity in the parameters, although it is lessened (Table~\ref{tab:motorcycle-base-sens}).
 This further demonstrates that depending on the model, prior sensitivity may be present, but is not necessarily an issue.
-We advise modellers to pay attention to specific quantities and properties of interest, particularly when performing sensitivity analyses on complex models, rather than focusing on parameters without clear interpretations.
+We advise modellers to pay attention to specific quantities and properties of interest, particularly when performing sensitivity analyses on more complex models, rather than focusing on parameters without clear interpretations.